benzkji/django-layout/README.md

 - [ ] project runs with supervisord (optional, legacy projects may ignore)
 - [ ] project runs with .env files and ansible-vault (optional, legacy projects may ignore)
 - [ ] easy thumbnails with cached dimensions setup (THUMBNAIL_CACHE_DIMENSIONS = True)
-- [ ] stage server is protected or not running
+- [ ] stage server is protected/redirected/gone or not running

 ## Docs & Specials <a name="docs"></a>